 You will notice not all of the above relate to adding extra exposure to the stock market or investments.
 In some cases, you may have strong conviction in your investment positions and desire to avoid liquidation.

-Having the adding ability to borrow against your assets can provide better financial planning flexibility and allow you to meet your recurring obligations without incurring tax consequence stemming from the sale of investments.
+Having the added ability to borrow against your assets can provide better financial planning flexibility and allow you to meet your recurring obligations without incurring tax consequence stemming from the sale of investments.

 Primary Advantages of Margin Accounts